Cephradine use while Breastfeeding

 Summary of Use during Lactation

-Cephradine is acceptable to use during breastfeeding.
-Limited information indicates that maternal doses of oral cephradine up to 2 grams daily produce low levels in milk that are not expected to cause adverse effects in breastfed infants.
-Occasionally, disruption of the infant's gastrointestinal flora, resulting in diarrhea or thrush, has been reported with cephalosporins, but these effects have not been adequately evaluated.
+Limited information indicates cephradine produces low levels in milk that are not expected to cause adverse effects in breastfed infants.
+Occasionally disruption of the infant's gastrointestinal flora, resulting in diarrhea or thrush have been reported with cephalosporins, but these effects have not been adequately evaluated. cephradine is acceptable in nursing mothers.

 Drug Levels